tinkertanker/pxt-oled-ssd1306/README.md

 ## PXT Blocks
 1. Initialize OLED Display
-Initialize OLED display with height and width of the OLED display.
-(Eg: 64 by 128)
+Initialize OLED display with height and width of the OLED display (Eg: 64 by 128).
+Shows Adafruit splash screen after initializing.

+2. Initialize OLED Display for 'Text Output' Initialize OLED display.
+Clears the screen and sets the cursor to (0, 0) to print text inputs.
+Able to use 'show string' and 'show number' below.
+In text output mode, wrapping is enabled.
+If text exceeds number of lines supported, the lines will 'shift up', like in terminal.

+3. Show String
+Prints string to OLED, at cursor location.
+Requires OLED to be initialized for text display.

+4. Show Number
+Prints number to OLED, at cursor location.
+Requires OLED to be initialized for text display.

 ## Possible Extensions